About the OpenSearch OR1 instance family announced at re:Invent

 Points to note about OR1

-Cannot change to a different instance family
+Cannot change to another instance family

 OpenSearch instances built with OR1 cannot be changed to other instance families later.